 The best setup starts with knowing your tax obligations.
 Review the rules that apply to your business, your services, and your location.
 If anything is unclear, work with a tax professional before you configure the software.
 A careful setup upfront prevents repeated corrections later.

 Once your settings are in place, review them regularly.
-Tax rules can change, and your business may change too.
+Tax rules change, and your business may change too.
 If you expand into a new area, add a new type of service, or change how you bill customers, the settings should reflect that.
 The software can only be as accurate as the rules you give it.

 Leveraging Technology for Tax Management